uber-go/guide/style.md

 ### Don't fire-and-forget goroutines

 Goroutines are lightweight, but they're not free.
+They cost memory.
-Do not leak goroutines in production code.
+Leaking goroutines slowly consume more and more memory.
 In general, every goroutine:

 - must have a predictable time at which it will stop running; or